Clearing Up the Confusion About Horn Chairs

 alone cannot be used to determine the maker of your chair.

 also offered a horn rocking chair.
-As of June 2015, one Mittmann horn rocker
+As of Feb.
+2018, only two Mittmann horn rockers

 and Friedrich used acorn finials made of horn.
 No known chair made by Charle Puppe has